aragonone/survey-app/README.md

 Survey is an Aragon app with the ability to create non-binding, multiple-choice, surveys for token-holder participants.

+## ⚠️  Maintenance status:

+This app is not actively maintained.

 ## 🚨 Security review status: not audited

-This app is not actively maintained.
+There are no plans to audit the app's smart contract.